The Whiting Foundation has been committed to supporting the humanities since our inception.

 We believe that scholarship in the humanities is crucial in pushing forward the boundaries of our knowledge and understanding of the world.
 We also believe that the content, habits, and skills of the humanities are vital to American public culture - never more so than in today's information-driven world.
 Among other benefits, engagement with the humanities provides a blueprint for full, informed participation in civic life in a pluralist democracy; teaches the habit of thinking deeply and broadly, ensuring that we ask questions about history and context when making important decisions; and develops skills that allow us to contribute more to a productive economy, including analytical thinking, facility with complex ideas, clear and persuasive communication, and evidence-based decision-making.

 Following a strategic review to mark our fortieth anniversary, the Foundation is currently redesigning our grantmaking in this area.
 We are proud of the legacy of the former Whiting Dissertation Fellowship, but we recognize that the needs of the field have evolved.
 We have therefore been investigating new ways to advance our mission, which has led us to launch the Whiting Public Engagement Fellowship, a new signature humanities program for scholars pursuing public-facing projects, and make exploratory grants to a few broader efforts to make a place in the world for humanities research, teaching, and public engagement.
-By the end of 2016, we plan to articulate new funding priorities for grants outside our existing programs.

-Our recent organizational grantees include:
+Some of our related organizational grantees include:

 An implementation grant to increase the usefulness of the DPLA's collections in formal and informal educational settings.
 The Library will develop and share primary source sets tied to national educational standards and under the guidance of a diverse group of education experts; they will also enhance users' ability to create their own content so that students and teachers can curate materials as part of the learning process.
 This grant extends Whiting's prior support that allowed the DPLA to explore how to better adapt their online resources to address educational needs at the secondary and college level and produce a report on the state of the field.